ojp2/devops-code-task/README.md

 ---
 1. Jenkins is deployed on a  EC2 istance and also configured Route53 rules for Jenkins ``` http://jenkins.hicloudsolution.com:8080/job/ecs_deploy_job/```

 2. Once Jenkins is installed.
-Plugins needs to be installed
+Plugins needs to be installed.
+Inside Manage Jenkins
     1. Git
     2. AWS
     3. Terraform